y3llowcake/inl/README.md

 Don't run to completion, wait 5 seconds before re-establishing watches.
 This is may be useful when running a build step that touches the filesystem:

-`inl -n -t 5s go build \&\& ./binary`
+`inl -n -t 5s make \&\& ./long-lived-server`

-Only watch certain files:
+Alternatively, only watch certain files:

 `inl -i=".*\.go" go test ./...`

 ## A bit of history
 The original version of this program was implemented as a shell script.
-This served me well for over 5 years.
+This served me well for nearly a decade.
 Then I decided it was time for more features.

 ```
 while true; do